 - load the washer one item at a time – this allows the clothes to move around better whilst they wash so they come out cleaner.

-- use the right product – especially when washing woollens and silk.
+- use the right laundry detergent and softener – especially when washing woollens and silk.

 - be careful washing red items they often run colour – better to wash red things on one load together.